w-bonelli/w-bonelli.github.io/_posts/2019-11-25-opening-words.md

 Faraday did convince himself, in the end.[^2] [Tong puts it well](https://youtu.be/zNVQfWC_evg?t=804):

-> "...this was Farraday's genius: to appreciate that, even though you can't see anything in between [two magnets] &mdash; even though, no matter how closely you look, the space between the magnets will seem to be empty &mdash; there's something real there."[^5]
+> "...this was Faraday's genius: to appreciate that, even though you can't see anything in between [two magnets] &mdash; even though, no matter how closely you look, the space between the magnets will seem to be empty &mdash; there's something real there."[^5]

 Does knowledge rest necessarily on [constructs](https://en.wikipedia.org/wiki/Construct_(philosophy)) measured by proxy?
 Of hierarchical systems, [Dijkstra posits](https://www.cs.utexas.edu/~EWD/transcriptions/EWD03xx/EWD361.html):